 As for this software, any data transferred to your chosen cloud platform is secured with 256-bit AES encryption and SSL protocols to ensure safe transit.

-There are few features to be mentioned in any CloudBerry review.
+There are a few features to be mentioned in any CloudBerry review.
 The service emphasizes backup function over all else.
 In terms of backup, data is compressed by the software, saving space in your cloud storage.
 Restoring to a cloud VM with Amazon S3 or Azure VM is also possible.
 We already mentioned backup scheduling and the ability to backup from one cloud storage service to another, creating a further backup.
 You can enable regular deletion of files of a certain age as well, freeing up space for newer stuff.

 The company will also send regular email notifications to let you know everything is being backed up regularly.

 CloudBerry Backup Pros and Cons

 Here are some pros and cons of this cloud backup solution that couldn’t be absent from our CloudBerry review.

 - Reasonable, one-time price